theupdateframework/python-tuf/docs/CLI.md

 ## Delegation ##

-Delegate trust of target files from the Targets role (or the one specified in --role) to some other role (--delegatee).  --delegatee is trusted to sign for target files that match the delegated glob patterns.
+Delegate trust of target files from the Targets role (or the one specified in --role) to some other role (--delegatee).  --delegatee is trusted to sign for target files that match the delegated glob pattern(s).
+The --delegate option does not create metadata for the delegated role, rather it updates the delegator's metadata to list the delegation to --delegatee.
+The Snapshot and Timestamp metadata are also updated and signed automatically, but this behavior can be toggled off with --no_release.

 ```Bash
 $ repo.py --delegate <glob pattern> ... --delegatee <rolename> --pubkeys